Skip to main content

 3. Combine both.
 A "4S2P" configuration means 4 cells in series (for voltage) with 2 parallel groups (for capacity).
 Four 3.2V 100Ah cells in a 4S2P layout = 12.8V at 200Ah.
 The total cell count is 4 x 2 = 8 cells.

 4. Always match cells.
 Every cell in a pack must be the same chemistry, voltage, capacity, and ideally the same manufacturing batch.
 Mismatched cells create weak links that reduce pack performance and can be dangerous.
 Use a BMS (battery management system) to monitor and balance individual cell voltages.
+If you are building a pack to power a motor, use our HP to watts converter to determine the wattage your pack must deliver.

 Common Battery Cells for DIY Packs